Arj404/Rentrovio-LP/README.md

 ### Content

-Modify text content directly in `index.html` or update the JavaScript data objects in `script.min.js` for dynamic content.
+Modify text content directly in `index` or update the JavaScript data objects in `script.min.js` for dynamic content.

 ### Features